This post is dedicated to ECC present and past staff. If you enjoy it, please follow my blog.

 With every project and every task, there is always the unpredictable.

 I never had a contract that came without problems.
 That would have been too easy.
 I don’t think the word easy should exist in the dictionary.
-But every problem, every conflict is part of the challenge and we can tackle it if we keep a cool head and think rationally.
+But every problem, every conflict is part of the challenge and w

 The Belarus project was a big success and led to more contracts in the Russian countries.
 In addition, to performing a job, we built solid friendships with some of the officers who invited us to their homes.
 I met their wives and daughters.
 We were featured on their national TV.